Nový Bor: Sights

 Church of the Assumption of the Virgin Mary was rebuilt to its present Baroque form in 1786–1788.
-It containts a bell from 1606 and a rare organ.
+It contains a bell from 1606 and a rare organ.
 The Virgin Mary statue behind the church is from the 18th century and is the oldest monument in the town.

 The history of the glass industry in the region is presented in the Glass Museum Nový Bor.
 In addition to the permanent exhibition there are exhibitions of glass craftsmen.